Meet TA-DA!

 Rafa Sardina, Music Direction & Innovation

-19x Grammy-winning Music Producer; Governor, Recording Academy and Latin Recording Academy; Papa to a Bilingual; Champion of Education & intercultural connection; Worked with too many incredible artists to name, but a few - Michael Jackson, Lady Gaga, Shakira, Celine Dion, Beyonce, John Legend, Tim McGraw, Linda Rondstadt, Flor de Toloache, Alejandro Sanz, Luis Miguel, symphonies all over the world…
+19x Grammy-winning Music Producer; Governor, Recording Academy and Latin Recording Academy; CEO Abby Road Studios; Papa to a Bilingual; Champion of Education & intercultural connection; Worked with too many incredible artists to name, but a few - Michael Jackson, Lady Gaga, Shakira, Celine Dion, Beyonce, John Legend, Tim McGraw, Linda Rondstadt, Alejandro Sanz, symphonies all over the world…

 Click & meet Rafa in his legendary studio where magic is made!